vcarluer/ludumdare29/Brainstorming.md

     Where did you work? => In MedCenter the biggest medical company on earth What is the procedure? => Inject anti-toxine before landing

+* The pilot
+Secret: Empire knows about the planet and the crew.
+His mission is to land and abandon the crew.
+He is not a real official Empire pilot but an assassin.
+Game over:
+Land without convincing him
+Win
+Fight him

+Dialog tree
+Main:
+Procedure => Land in a protected zone down a cliff
+    Not risky => Won't stay long
+        How that => Just say mission will be short Don't like => Everyone have order
+                Why => Empire traitors on ship
+                    Propose arrest them after => OK but lose Fight => 75%
+Secondary:
+What is this spaceship model? => I think it's a firebee Why does the empire send a so small team? => sensible info
+    like? => A shameful past